flutter/flutter/dev/snippets/config/templates/README.md

 ### WidgetsApp Templates

+These templates create a `WidgetsApp` that encloses the snippet widget.
+They also import the widgets library.

 - [`stateful_widget`](stateful_widget.tmpl) :
   The default code block will be placed as the body of the `State` object of a `StatefulWidget` subclass.
 Because the default code block is placed as the body